matt-ball/postman-local/README.md

 ## Usage

+Run the `postman` command from the root directory of your repo.

 ### `postman bootstrap`

-Will retrieve your collection via the Postman API and convert all your scripts to editable files.
+Retrieves a collection and converts its scripts to editable files.
+One-time setup for a repo.

+### `postman clone`

+Copies the collection to `My Workspace` in Postman for testing.
+Useful when cloning others branches.

 ### `postman sync`

-Convert the files created with `postman bootstrap` back to the Postman Collection format.
+Converts the files created with `postman bootstrap` back to the Postman collection format.
+Use before pushing changes.

 ### `postman update`

-Updates the collection within Postman via Postman API with your local changes.
+Updates the collection within Postman with local changes.
+Useful for CI/CD.

+## Getting started

+1. From the root of your Git repo:
+`postman bootstrap`

+2. Enter your API key and the appropriate workspace/collection for the project you're working on.

+Done!

+## Example workflow

+1. Open a new branch:
+`git checkout -b shiny-new-feature`

+2. Make code changes:
+`git add src/`
+`git commit -m 'update api code'`

+3. Sync to Postman collection format:
+`postman sync`

+4. Add and commit changes:
+`git add postman-tests/`
+`git commit -m 'update api tests'`

+5. Run Newman:
+`newman run postman_collection.json -e postman_environment.json`

+6. Push changes:
+`git push`

+7. PR opened, approved and merged, CD runs syncing Postman collection to Postman app:
+`postman update`

 ## Other